kunospan/GGames/README.md

 # GGames
-School-Project for creating an application you can play multiple board games in
+School-Project for creating an application you can play multiple board games against AI or another Person over the Internet